Mohammed-Zaouk/Mohammed-Zaouk/README.md

 ### 📚 MZNovels &nbsp;·&nbsp; <a href="https://www.mznovels.com">mznovels.com</a>
 **Free novel platform — no paywalls, no subscriptions**

-Built solo from scratch and actively developed for over a year — shipping features continuously while scaling to 100k+ users and 400k monthly page views.
-A **0.33 bounce rate** (vs. 0.4–0.6 industry average) reflects real engagement: users land and stay.
+Built solo from scratch and actively developed for over a year — shipping features continuously while scaling to **100k+ users** and **400k monthly page views**.
+A **0.33 bounce rate** (vs. 0.4–0.6 industry average) reflects genuine engagement: users land and stay.
 Monetized.
 Development shifted in late 2024 to start DawaMZ.

 Writers publish and manage chapters through a full editor.
 Readers browse, bookmark, and track progress — no account required.